 In the 1960s and 1970s, the four barrier islands were slated for development.
 Preparations for development damaged the islands.
 Mangrove swamps were altered to uplands by dredging a canal through Black Island.

-In 1983, the state acquired the islands and in 1996, merged with adjacent Carl E. Johnson County Park to become Lovers Key Carl E. Johnson State Park.
+In 1983, the state acquired the islands and in 1996 merged them with adjacent Carl E. Johnson County Park to become Lovers Key Carl E. Johnson State Park.